tehfalcon-vw/SWCM-Fix/README.md

 Stable Firmware to Flash to the STM32 is located on the releases page.

 ## Limitations
 VW SWCM firmware is unable to recognize the roller switch inputs.
+This requires a Lin to Lin translator.

 ## Current Mappings